 Launched in 2007, the New Economy Initiative (NEI) is a collaboration of major funders (including the Ford, Kresge, Hudson Webber and Skillman Foundations) in Southeast Michigan.
 A special initiative of the Community Foundation for Southeast Michigan, NEI works to develop an inclusive entrepreneurial ecosystem for funders, entrepreneurs and community advocates.
-In its study of the Southeast Michigan entrepreneurial ecosystem, NEI identified 232 unique entrepreneurial efforts operating throughout the region.
-Since 2007 NEI has awarded nearly 500 organizational grants. assisted over 12,000 companies and launched almost 3,000 companies.
+In its study of the Southeast Michigan entrepreneurial efforts operating throughout the region.
+Since 2007 NEI has awarded nearly 500 organizational grants, assisted over 12,000 companies and launched almost 3,000 companies.
 These companies employ more than 30,000 workers and leveraged more than \$1.34 billion in capital.